Subaru Lift Kits: the best brands For off-roading & where to get them By Ben Boxer Lifting your Subaru can be just what your car

 If you do your research and select 3-6 different wheels that you want for you build, begin checking local listings for them.
 If you live in a populated area, something should pop up within a month.
 I got my first set of Method MR502’s from a guy on Facebook Marketplace for $450 with Yokohama Geolandar tires on them.
 He had been trying to sell them but lived 3 hours away from the nearest large city.
 I agreed to meet halfway and got a great deal.
 I then took the tires and sold them for $300 and enjoyed my $1300 Methods for $150.

-Buying used wheels is always a gamble, but I’ve had very good luck purchasing them and have saved at least $10k doing it this way.
+Buying used wheels is always a gamble, but I’ve had very good luck purchasing them and have saved at least $10k buying tires this way.
 Usually the worst case scenario is that you have to replace one of the wheels.
 I’ve bought roughly 20 sets of used wheels and only had an issue with a bent wheel one time.
 Just make sure that you’re able to have a shop check the integrity of the wheels if it’s a significant amount of money or if you have any doubts about the wheels.
 It may be hard to spot a slight bend without professional help.

 Use Online Shops to Get A Great Deal On Off-road Tires

 Buying tires online can be a great way to save time and get a significant discount.
-I’ve had really good luck using sites like tirerack.com to purchase new boots for my Subarus.
+I’ve had really good luck using sites like tirerack.com and discounttiredirect.com to purchase new tires for my Subarus.
 It allows me to save time by shopping all the brands and all the retailers without leaving the house.
 You won’t get stuck with something you’re not fully comfortable with because the tire guy says “we only have these in stock” after you waited an hour in line.

 Online tire shops are also really good at advertising the best manufacturer rebates.
 I’ve ordered many sets that came with a generous discount and a hefty rebate.
 They usually show up in less than a couple days and I just have my favorite mechanic mount and balance them.

 You will also avoid having a salesperson tell you that an off-road tire won’t fit on your car.
 Many tire shops will refuse to sell or install an oversized option on your car if it doesn’t show up as an OEM fit in their system.
 Buying them online will help you avoid the hassle of trying to assure them that you’ve done your research.
-This can be really frustrating (Ask me how I know.)

 Consider lesser-known Tire Options